5 Common Myths about Dental Veneers

 - Veneers are easily noticeable – everyone will know you have them.
 Veneers have been in use for quite some time now and, with modern technology, we’ve really been able to perfect the art.
-Veneers are customized to meet your needs.
+They are customized to meet your needs.
 This means their color, thickness, and shape can all be adjusted so they achieve your desired look and also blend in with the rest of your smile.
 Most people won’t even know you’re wearing them.

 - Veneers are purely for cosmetic purposes.
-Actually, there are quite a few restorative benefits to getting veneers.
+Actually, there are quite a few restorative benefits to getting them.
 In addition to remedying aesthetic issues with your teeth, they can protect teeth that have been damaged with chips, cracks or small holes.
 They can be used to repair molars, enhance your bite, and repair teeth that are particularly worn down.
-Overall, veneers can greatly improve your oral health.
+Overall, they can greatly improve your oral health.

 - Veneers are high maintenance.
 With your natural teeth, it is important to maintain a steady dental hygiene routine to keep them in good shape.
 The same can be said for veneers.
-To ensure your veneers last and maintain their clean, glossy appearance, you’ll simply need to brush and floss as normal.
+To ensure they last and maintain their clean, glossy appearance, you’ll simply need to brush and floss as normal.
 You might consider brushing with a special toothpaste to protect them, but even a normal toothpaste will do the trick.
 If taken care of properly, they can have a lifespan of up to ten years (after which they will need to be replaced).